 Wan Chai is home to a couple of worthwhile shopping destinations.
-The Wan Chai computer center is the best place on Hong Kong Island to pick up cheap iPhones, laptops and anything else electronic -- packed floor to ceiling with cables and computers it’s a great place to snag a bargain.
+The Wan Chai computer center is the best place on Hong Kong Island to pick up cheap iPhones, laptops, and anything else electronic.
+Packed floor to ceiling with cables and computers, it’s a great place to snag a bargain.
 There are also a couple of worthwhile street markets set around Tai Yuen street.
 The markets run from late afternoon to early evening and sell everything from clothes to knock off DVDs.
-They are also a great place to rub shoulders with local shoppers and hear them in full voice haggling.
+They are also a great place to rub shoulders with local shoppers and hear them haggling in full voice.

 Sightseeing in Wan Chai

 The area’s flagship building is the Hong Kong Convention and Exhibition Centre.
 This monumental piece of engineering was built on reclaimed land specifically for the Hong Kong Handover.
-It was here that Prince Charles and Chinese President, Jiang Zemin grimaced at each other as the city returned to Chinese rule.
+It was here that Prince Charles and Chinese President Jiang Zemin grimaced at each other as the city returned to Chinese rule.
 Commemorating the handover is the Bauhinia statue in Golden Bauhinia Square in front of the Hong Kong Convention and Exhibition Centre.
-Each day there is a flag raising ceremony at 7:50 a.m., where police units in regimental dress play the national anthem, although the police pipe band display (at the same time) on the 1st of each month is the better show.
+Each day, there is a flag raising ceremony at 7:50 a.m., where police units in regimental dress play the national anthem, although the police pipe band display at the same time on the first of each month is the better show.

-Elsewhere, Wan Chai’s rich heritage means there are a number of historical sights worth seeing – most of which are on the Wan Chai Heritage Trail.
+Elsewhere, Wan Chai’s rich heritage means there is a number of historical sights worth seeing, most of which are on the Wan Chai Heritage Trail.
 The highlights include the century-old Hung Shing Temple and the Old Wan Chai Post Office on Queen’s Road East, one of the few remaining examples of small-scale colonial architecture.
 Another architectural star is the Blue House at 72 Stone Nullah Lane, named after the brilliant blue paint on its facade.
-This is one of the last remaining tenement buildings in Hong Kong to survive both World War Two and greedy developers.
+This is one of the last remaining tenement buildings in Hong Kong to survive both World War II and greedy developers.